tfpk/macrokata/exercises/08_nested_repetition/README.md

 In other words, the `$val` metavariable in the last paragraph *must* be used within a nested repetition.

-# Starting Exercise 8
+## Exercise 8: Nested Repetition

-In this exercise, you will be building a macro to load a data structure with an adjacency list from a graph.
+In this task, you will be building a macro to load a data structure with an adjacency list from a graph.
 As a refresher, graphs are data-structures that describe how different nodes are connected.

-  * [ ]
-In this example, each node is a literal, and you will be specifying, for each node, which nodes it connects to.
+Each will be a literal, and you will be specifying, for each node, which nodes it connects to.
 For example:

 ```rust,ignore